-In this example, the full reference in MR style was returned, together with a link to MathSciNet, which can be copied and pasted.
-Notice also that the paging error in the original reference was corrected.
+In this example, the full reference in MR style is returned, together with a link to MathSciNet, which can be copied and pasted.

 If MRef cannot make a match to the input bibliographic data, the message "No Unique Match Found" is displayed.
 This is probably because either more bibliographic information is needed to remove ambiguities or the item is not in the MR Database.

 - MathSciNet format, seen in the example above.
 This is how the bibliographic information would appear in MathSciNet.